 EVERYONE entering Kinnick must have a ticket, this policy includes babies in arms.
 Ticket information can be found on the University of Iowa’s website.
 The ticket office at Kinnick Stadium opens three hours prior to the game through half time, and is located in the southeast corner near gate M.

 When choosing your seats, think of what works best for your family.
 Kinnick offers long bench seating, so if you have an option, try to get seats that are closer to the end of the aisle, especially if you have wiggly kids who might need to visit the bathroom a few times.
 Family restrooms are on the south concourse, near sections 215 and 218.
 Nursing mamas can utilize the family restrooms or the First Aid Station, located on the south concourse, near section 212.
 Other restrooms are located throughout the concourse.

 Dress the Part

 Even if you didn’t go to the University of Iowa or Iowa State, embrace the colors for the game and dress your kiddos up!
 If you don’t have anything, there are plenty of stores at the stadium to grab a t-shirt, pom-pom, or even a tattoo.
 You’ll also want to be sure to dress the kiddos for the weather.
-It looks like low 70s for this Saturday cooling off into the 50s in the evening.
+September in Iowa can swing from the 70s and 80s in the afternoon to 50s in the evening.
 Be sure to pack a sweatshirt or jacket!

 Traffic & Parking